So, who the hell is

 It depends on whom you ask.

-Some people know me as Dr Rich Diston.
-I hold a professional doctorate in security risk management, and am probably the most qualified security risk practitioner on the planet.
-I own another business, which is, imaginatively enough, called Real Security Doctor.
+Let's get the obvious out of the way.
+I hold a professional doctorate in security risk management and am probably the most qualified security risk practitioner on the planet.
+I owned another business, which was, imaginatively enough, called Real Security Doctor.

 I went from a standing start (and being as broke as shit) to being mortgage-free by the age of 50 in under 3 years.
 I also enabled my wife to give up full-time employment.
 That’s not boasting, just facts.

-I do hold coaching certs, but nothing worth talking about.
+I also hold coaching and educational certs, but nothing worth talking about.
 I have long learned the myth of formal education and certification as a means to assessing the value of someone’s contribution.
-You’re better off listening to what I say and watching how I act than looking at my post-nominals.
+You’re better off listening to what I say and watching how I act than looking at my title and post-nominals.
 You’ll work out for yourself whether or not I’m worth listening to or doing business with.

 So…why coaching?